top of page

 Description

-This approach builds trust through transparency, cuts down on support questions by answering common privacy concerns upfront, and shows that privacy compliance can become a competitive differentiator while competitors hide behind legalese.
+This approach can build trust through transparency, reduce support questions by answering common privacy concerns upfront, and show that privacy compliance can become a competitive differentiator while competitors hide behind legalese.

 Key features